benbucksch/sasl-passkey/draft-bucksch-sasl-passkey.md

 as-is to the server.

 5.
   a.
+If the response is invalid, the server responds with a SASL error and a human-readable error message for the end user.

+  b.
+If the server accepts the response as valid, it can derive the authentication identity from the received response.
+  If login as the derived authentication identity is forbidden, the server will return a
+  SASL error.
+A human-readable error message for end users must be included, with a detailed and helpful description of why login is forbidden for that user, and instructions for the user how the situation can be remedied.

-If the server accepts the response as valid and allows login, it responds with a SASL success response.
+  c.
+If the server accepts the login attempt from the derived authentication identity, it then checks whether or not the provided authorization identity is allowed to act as the authentication identity associated with the passkey being used by the user.
+If such authorization is granted (in particular if authorization and authentication identities refer to the same identity, or authorization identity is omitted) it responds with a SASL success response.
 The user is logged in.

-  b.
-If the response is invalid, the server responds with a SASL error and a human-readable error message for the end user.
+  Otherwise the server responds with a
+  SASL error and a human-readable error message for the end user.

 ~~~~ abnf